ammaciel/lucC/README.md

 </tr>
 </table>

- - Apply stilf_predicate_occur function to discover events of <i>Pasture</i>.
+ - Apply stilf_predicate_holds function to discover events of <i>Pasture</i>.
 For this is necessary create a for loop to read all data and not only one pixel over time

 <pre class="R">
-# p = properties of objects :
+# p = properties of locations :
 p1 <- "Pasture"

 # t = interval:
 t1 <- stilf_interval("2000-09-01","2017-03-01")

-# Test occur for many time series
+# Test holds for many time series
-QuestionOccurs <- function(data_tb, p, t){
+QuestionHolds <- function(data_tb, p, t){

   tb <- data_tb
   coord <- unique(tb$index)